 Junior Cash ISA

 Do you want to save money and build up a tax free lump sum for your child?
-Junior Cash ISA’s are designed as long term accounts with no withdrawals until age 18.
+A Junior Cash ISA is designed as a long term account with no withdrawals until age 18.
 They could then use this money to fund something like a car purchase or deposit on a house.

 |Account name||Minimum account balance||Interest rate||Notice period on withdrawal||Availability||Other

 |Transfers from other Junior ISA and Child Trust fund providers is permitted.|